 Butterfly Zhang Jike ZLC Pro-Line (check prize) is the upgraded version of the Zhang Jike Box Set above.
 If you can afford an expensive paddle, I recommend this one.
 Very very good blade for the advanced player.
 Blade’s weight is about to 86-89 grams, blade thickness of 5.5mm, blade size of 157x150mm, and handle’s size of 100x25mm.

 It’s the professional setup, with Flared handle, combined with two Tenergy 64 2.1mm Red and Black Rubbers.
 This racket can be considered the most expensive paddle (check prize).

 This ping pong paddle is ideal for the professional player that is seeking a strong and lightweight racket.
 It provides powerful attacks at all distances.
 The blade is ZHANG JIKE ZLC (carbon blade) which is fast and powerful!

 TENERGY 64 – one of the best rubbers right now (with Tenergy 05).
 The advantage of Tenergy 64 over Tenergy 05 is it provides a lower throw angle.
 And therefore it is made for precise attacking.
-This paddle is assembled by hand in Butterfly USA factory, using the Free Chack glue.
+This paddle is assembled by hand in the Butterfly USA factory, using the Free Chack glue.
 Then it is packaged in the original Butterfly Zhang Jike ZLC Blade box.

 5. Butterfly Timo Boll ALC Pro-Line Table Tennis Racket (Spinniest set up)

 Butterfly Timo Boll ALC Pro-Line racket (Check price) is another option of Butterfly professional racket.
 Timo Boll pro-line has a Straight handle, combined with two Tenergy 05 rubbers (2.1mm).